+Allied equipment

-Aftermarket Items not manufactured by the OFM, or available directly from, and/or bearing identifying marks of a different OFM.
-Allied equipment Berm magnets).
-A raised structure of sand, soil or other materials used to contain bullets and/or to separate one shooting bay and/or COF from another.
-The projectile in a round intended to strike a target.
+Berm A raised structure of sand, soil or other materials used to contain bullets and/or to separate one shooting bay and/or COF from another.
+Bullet The projectile in a round intended to strike a target.
 Caliber The diameter of a bullet measured in millimeters (or thousandths of an inch).
 Cartridge case The main body of a round, which contains all component parts.

-Compensator A device fitted to the muzzle end of a barrel to counter muzzle rise (usually by diverting away escaping gasses).
-Course of fire (Also "course" and "COF") An expression used interchangeably with "Stage" (see Rule 6.1.3).
-Detonation Ignition of the primer of a round, other than by action of a firing pin, where the bullet does not pass through the barrel (e.g. when a slide is being manually retracted, when a round is dropped).
-Discharge The act of removing a handgun from its holster.
-A draw is deemed to have ended when the handgun has cleared the holster.
-Dry firing The activation of the trigger and/or action of a firearm which is totally devoid of ammunition.
-The competitor's face, chest and toes are all facing uprange.
-Beginning an attempt at a COF prior to the "Start signal" (see Rule 8.3.4).
-Grain A common unit of measurement used in respect of the weight of a bullet (1 grain = 0.0648 grams).
-Loading The insertion of ammunition into a firearm.
-Location A geographical place within a course of fire.
-Match Official A person who has an official duty or function at a match, but who is not necessarily qualified as, or acting in the capacity of, a Range Official.
-May Entirely optional.
-Must No-shoot(s) Target(s) that incur penalties when hit.
+one shooting bay and/or COF from another.
+BulletThe projectile in a round intended to strike a target.
+CaliberThe diameter of a bullet measured in millimeters (or thousandths of an inch).
+Cartridge caseThe main body of a round, which contains all component parts.

+BulletThe projectile in a round intended to strike a target.
+CaliberThe diameter of a bullet measured in millimeters (or thousandths of an inch).
+Cartridge caseThe main body of a round, which contains all component parts.

+Caliber

+Cartridge case

+away escaping gasses).

+Course of fire

+6.1.3).

+DetonationIgnition of the primer of a round, other than by action of a firing pin, where the bullet does

+not pass through the barrel (e.g. when a slide is being manually retracted, when a round is

+dropped).

+DischargeSee Shot.

+Draw (drawing)The act of removing a handgun from its holster.
+A draw is deemed to have ended when the

+handgun has cleared the holster.

+Dry firing

+ammunition.

+Face (facing) uprange The competitor's face, chest and toes are all facing uprange.
+False startBeginning an attempt at a COF prior to the "Start signal" (see Rule 8.3.4).

+Grain

+grams).

+Loading

+Location

+Match Official

+qualified as, or acting in the capacity of, a Range Official.

+MayÉntirely optional.

+MustMandatory.

+No-shoot(s)Target(s) that incur penalties when hit.